 Trust your important projects to an expert.

-- Report from FINRA Board of Governors Meeting – December 2018
+- Report from FINRA Board of Governors Meeting – February/March 2019

-- JPMorgan to Pay More Than $135 Million for Improper Handling of ADRs
+- Merrill Lynch to Pay Over $8 Million for Improper Handling of ADRs

 - Atkins Discusses FinCEN CDD Rule on FINRA AML Panel